Azure/aks-engine/README.md

 ## Overview

 AKS-Engine leverages ARM (Azure Resource Manager) to build Kubernetes IaaS in Azure.
-Originally [acs-engine](https://github.com/Azure/acs-engine), the project has moved here (1) to evolve without harming its legacy non-k8s bits that other non-k8s Azure upstream projects depend upon, and (2) to better reflect its affinity with [AKS](https://docs.microsoft.com/en-us/azure/aks), Azure's managed Kubernetes service offering.

-## Under Construction

-We are currently in transition from acs-engine to aks-engine!
-Bear with us as we stabilize this space as the future home for building customizable, self-managed Kubernetes on Azure!
+AKS-Engine provides convenient tooling to quickly bootstrap clusters, and implements cluster provisioning and lifecycle operations for [AKS](https://docs.microsoft.com/en-us/azure/aks), Azure's managed Kubernetes service offering.

+More info, including a thorough walkthrough is [here](docs/aksengine.md).

-Please see the [FAQ](/docs/faq.md) for answers about AKS-Engine and this project transition.
+Please see the [FAQ](/docs/faq.md) for answers about AKS-Engine and its progenitor ACS-Engine.

+## User guides

+[This guide](docs/kubernetes.md) walks you through your first cluster deployment.

+These guides cover more advanced features to try out after you have built your first cluster:

+* [Cluster Definition](docs/clusterdefinition.md) - describes the components of the cluster definition file
+* [Custom VNET](examples/vnet) - shows how to use a custom VNET
+* [Attached Disks](examples/disks-storageaccount) - shows how to attach up to 4 disks per node
+* [Managed Disks](examples/disks-managed) - shows how to use managed disks
+* [Large Clusters](examples/largeclusters) - shows how to create cluster sizes of up to 1200 nodes

+## Contributing

+Follow the [developers guide](docs/developers.md) to set up your environment.

+To build aks-engine, run `make build`.
+If you are developing with a working [Docker environment](https://docs.docker.com/engine), you can also run `make dev` (or `makedev.ps1` on Windows) first to start a Docker container and run `make build` inside the container.

+Please follow these instructions before submitting a PR:

+1. Execute `make test` to run unit tests.
+2. Manually test deployments if you are making modifications to the templates.
+* For example, if you have to change the expected resulting templates then you should deploy the relevant example cluster definitions to ensure that you are not introducing any regressions.
+3. Make sure that your changes are properly documented and include relevant unit tests.

 ## Code of conduct